golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ```

 **kallisto** can process either paired-end or single-end reads.
 The default running mode is paired-end reads and need a even number of FASTQ files for represent the pairs as in above.
 When running single end reads please check the [kallisto manual](https://pachterlab.github.io/kallisto/manual) for correct parameters.
+The complete slurm script is called [kallisto_counts.sh](/Counts/kallisto_counts.sh) which is stored in the **Counts** directory.

 By running the quantification algorithum it will produce three output files:
  *  abundance.h5  : HDF5 binary file